Expensify/App/docs/articles/expensify-classic/integrations/accounting-integrations/QuickBooks-Online.md

 If you use Classes or Customers/Projects in QuickBooks Online, you can import those into Expensify as Tags or Report Fields:

-- Tags let you apply a Class and/or Customer/Project to each expense
+- Tags let you apply a Class and/or Customer/Project to each expense.
 - Report Fields enables you to apply a Class and/or Customer/Project to all expenses on a report.

 Note: Although Projects can be imported into Expensify and coded to expenses, due to the limitations of the QuickBooks API, expenses cannot be created within the Projects module in QuickBooks.